 “During lockdown, I am really missing my sessions volunteering in the prison libraries.
-One morning a week under normal circumstances, I go into one of the three libraries to support the Library Officers and Orderlies in keeping things ship-shape by tidying and ordering the shelves, and to encourage residents to borrow books.
+One morning a week under normal circumstances, I go into one of the three libraries to support the Library Officers and Orderlies in keeping things ship-shape by tidying and ordering the shelves, and to encourage prisoners to borrow books.

 One of the positive aspects of having the libraries in prison is that they offer a small area of ‘normality’ within an otherwise closed environment.
-A library visit also offers the chance for a little peace and quiet to residents.
+A library visit also offers the chance for a little peace and quiet to people in prison.
 For those who wish to carry out legal research concerning their own cases, the libraries carry a stock of reference books for this purpose.
 The prison libraries are the base for the Storybook Dads and Storybook Mums scheme and also for other initiatives, for example The Shannon Trust, which teaches non-readers to read.